-The amplifier converts the electrical output from the sensor to a 4 to 20 mA signal that corresponds to the detection range and transmits the signal to a gas monitoring controller.
-A label on the amplifier indicates the detector drive current.
-This drive current is factory set.
+The amplifier converts the electrical output from the detector to a 4 to 20 mA signal that corresponds to the detection range and transmits the signal to a gas monitoring controller.
 The amplifier is mounted on the top middle edge of the main circuit board.
 It consists of the zero pot, span pot, controller terminal strip, detector terminal strip, and test points.